DavidNgoDev/linux-nvidia-fix/README.md

 # How to install

-1. press and hold ctrl + alt + f2 (This will get you into another terminal)
+1. press and hold ctrl + alt + f2 (This will get you into another shell)
-2. logoin with your normal login account with root access
+2. login with your normal login account with root access
 3. cd /tmp
 4. git clone https://github.com/DavidNgoDev/linux-nvidia-fix.git
 5. cd linux-nvidia-fix